afielder02/GISPortfolio/_pages/reports.md

 <details>
 <summary><b>Double Up Food Bucks</b></summary>
 <br>
-This was a project done outside of class regarding the Double Up Food Bucks Program.
-The idea was to figure out where and how far people are coming from to go to the farmers markets that had the double up program.
-The report goes over my methods of analysis and I created a supplemental story map (that I no longer have access to) <a href="https://storymaps.arcgis.com/stories/3acda68ada4c42d2bacafadd5dd1ed55" target="_blank">here</a>.
+This independent project focused on analyzing the reach and impact of the Double Up Food Bucks Program.
+The goal was to determine where participants were traveling from to access farmers' markets offering the program.
+The report details my analytical methods, and I also created a supplemental story map to visualize the findings that you can find <a href="https://storymaps.arcgis.com/stories/3acda68ada4c42d2bacafadd5dd1ed55" target="_blank">here</a>.
 <br><br>
 <object data="https://afielder02.github.io/GISPortfolio/assets/pdfs/Farmers_Market_GIS_Report.pdf" width="1000" height="1000" type="application/pdf"></object>
 </details>